The Best Pocket Knife

 How the knifemaker heat treats the steel can have a huge impact, too.
 Heat treatment is the process of heating raw steel to a critical temperature and subsequently cooling it so the new, stronger steel is solidified.
 Steel types all have a range of hardness that they can be heat treated to, but it’s up to the knifemaker to choose how hard or soft they want the knife.
 How the knife will be used is also a factor: a softer steel that’s great at chopping wood won’t do as well opening envelopes.
 That's because the harder and sharper a steel gets, the more brittle it is, giving it greater risk for cracking on heavy duty tasks.
 Since the heat treatment process has such a big effect on the blade’s attributes, we didn’t want to cut any knives based purely on steel type.
 All of the knives we picked feature well-known, high-quality steels like CPM-20CV and 8Cr13MoV.
-We go into more detail on the steel of our top picks, but the guides at Blade Reviews and Knife Informer are great places to dive into their specific qualities.
+We go into more detail on the steel of our top picks, but the guides at Blade Reviews and Knife Informer are great places to dive into the unique qualities of each steel.

 We brought in our finalists for hands-on testing